lzhenn/spellcaster-oculus/ReadMe.md

 ## spellcaster-oculus

 **Spellcaster!
 Oculus** is a monthly scale anomaly prediction experiment focusing on temperature and precipitation.
-It used LASSO (L1 Regularization) to extract features from large amounts of circulation indicators and implement Random Forest to predict anomalies in each station in China.
+It used LASSO (L1 Regularization) to extract features from large amounts of circulation indicators and implement Random Forest to predict anomalies in 2000+ weather stations in China.

 It is only an experimental project and provides no warranty.